 Commissioner Tony Amadio is seldom seen at the courthouse now.
 Circles of minor illnesses which seem to loop from one to the next have regularly left him missing for weeks at a time, leaving him to appear only during obligatory meetings — Endless family tragedies and dramas see his reserved spot at the side of the courthouse more often occupied by a secretary’s vehicle than his own.
 The Chairman of Commissioners is losing the little pieces of the puzzle, and clearly lacks vision of the big picture as a result.
 He is something of a blind man that allows himself to be led by whoever manages to place a hand on his shoulder.
 While he says he still loves the job, Amadio just doesn’t act like he wants to be Commissioner anymore.

 During his time as the only Commissioner in the building, Nichols has made an unlikely ally in the otherwise empty wing of the courthouse.
-Along with three offices aligned one after the other in the Commissioners’ unit, there is a forth space at the end of the hall.
+Along with three offices aligned one after the other in the Commissioners’ unit, there is a fourth space at the end of the hall.
 A spartan room occupied by County Financial Administrator Vince LaValle.

 That LaValle is still even employed by the county is almost a minor miracle in and of itself.
 After his long-time boss and political ally Controller Rick Towcimak was ousted by David Rossi, one would have expected LaValle to fade into obscurity.
 His ties to the now infamous Representative Mike Veon, his work as accountant for the Voluntary Action Center (which saw its director Darla LaValle indicted for financial improprieties), the political enemies he made as Chairman of the Democratic Committee; there were more than enough reasons why LaValle could have been pushed off the cliff.
 He instead managed to find a small ledge for himself.
 After losing his spot as Deputy Controller, Amadio and Spanik gave LaValle a foothold by creating a position of director for the two person payroll office.
 He would use that little ledge as a basecamp for a grand expedition, quickly climbing into the position of County Financial Administrator — A position that came with an office smack in the middle of the Commissioners’ wing.